 Step 1: Make Petals

 Take 1/2 oz Sculpey clay and break off seven "big pea" size pieces, and one slightly larger "jumbo pea" size piece.
-The "jumbo pea" will be used to make the center of the rose bud, while the 7 "big pea" pieces will be used to make the petals.
+The "jumbo pea" will be used to make the center of the rosebud, while the seven "big pea" pieces will be used to make the petals.